Speed of sound: Altitude variation and implications for atmospheric acoustics

 Density and pressure decrease smoothly with altitude, but temperature (red) does not.
 The speed of sound (blue) depends only on the complicated temperature variation at altitude and can be calculated from it since isolated density and pressure effects on the speed of sound cancel each other.
 The speed of sound increases with height in two regions of the stratosphere and thermosphere, due to heating effects in these regions.

 In the Earth's atmosphere, the chief factor affecting the speed of sound is the temperature.
 For a given ideal gas with constant heat capacity and composition, the speed of sound is dependent solely upon temperature; see § Details below.
 In such an ideal case, the effects of decreased density and decreased pressure of altitude cancel each other out, save for the residual effect of temperature.

 Since temperature (and thus the speed of sound) decreases with increasing altitude up to 11 km, sound is refracted upward, away from listeners on the ground, creating an acoustic shadow at some distance from the source.
 The decrease of the speed of sound with height is referred to as a negative sound speed gradient.

-However, there are variations in this trend above 11 km.
+There are variations in this trend above 11 km.
 In particular, in the stratosphere above about 20 km, the speed of sound increases with height, due to an increase in temperature from heating within the ozone layer.
 This produces a positive speed-of-sound gradient in this region.
 Still another region of positive gradient occurs at very high altitudes, in the thermosphere above 90 km.